r0627054/Scala-opdracht-v2/FILLME.md

   * InheritValueComponent -> represents the 'inherit' value
   * LengthValueComponent -> represents all the values which can be expressed as a length.
 It contains the case classes for: pixels, points, mm, cm, em, %, inches, picas, ex, ...

 * Currently only one property specific value is implemented, but this can be easily extended.
 Margin is a property specific value and is composed out of the above basic values.
-The same can be done for other property specific values such as: padding, border etc.
+The same can be done for other property specific values such as: padding, border, etc.

 ## Improving original features